Installing the Apache Web Server

 Introduction

-In this section, we focus on a fundamental component of the internet's infrastructure: the web server, or alternatively, the HTTP server.
+In this section, we focus on a fundamental component of the internet's infrastructure: the web server, or alternatively called the HTTP server.

-Understanding how an HTTP server functions is crucial for anyone wanting to manage or deploy web services.
-This session will guide you through installing Apache, one of the most popular web server applications, conducting basic checks to ensure its operation, and creating your first web page.
+Knowing how a web server functions is crucial for anyone wanting to manage or deploy web services.
+There are many web servers available, but in this session, I will guide you through installing and using the Apache web server.
+Apache is one of the most popular web server applications.
+We will learn how to install it, configure it, and conduct basic checks to ensure its operation.
+We will end this lesson by creating your first web page on your first web server.

 It's important to understand the basics of an HTTP server, and therefore I ask you to read Apache's Getting Started page before proceeding with the rest of this section.
-Each of the main sections on that page describe the important elements that make up and serve a website, including:
+Each of the main sections on that page describe the important elements that make up and serve a website.
+These elements include:

 - clients, servers, and URLs